 - A listener (i.e., listening protocol:port) can be configured with multiple domain names, and a domain name can be configured with multiple URL paths.
 Select a listener or domain name and click + to create a new rule.

-Before binding the listener to a CVM instance, please make sure that the CVM instance has obtained an IPv6 address.
+Before binding the listener to a CVM instance, please check whether the instance has obtained an IPv6 address.

-If the port status is "exceptional", please check whether the listener is bound to the correct Nginx server port of the CVM instance, and log in to the CVM instance to check whether the port is normally listening on IPv6.
-You can perform the check as instructed in substep 3 in step 1.
+- If the port status is "exceptional", please check whether the listener is bound to the correct Nginx service port of the CVM instance, and log in to the CVM instance to check whether the port is normally listening on IPv6.
+You can perform the check as instructed in substep 3 in step 1 to perform the check.

 Use a client with IPv6 public network access capabilities to access the domain name or IPv6 address of the CLB instance.
 If it can properly access the web service of the CVM instance, the IPv6 CLB instance is working normally.